SignalFx raises $75 million to monitor cloud apps, services, and environments in real time

 Cloud computing’s growth shows no sign of plateauing, and that’s particularly true of segments like ecommerce, retail, transportation, finance, consumer products, enterprise, and health care.
-Analysts at Gartner anticipate that by 2022, more than 75% of global organizations will be running containerized apps in production, up from fewer than 30 percent today.
-And according to Data Bridge Market Research, this uptick will drive the global app performance monitoring market from $5.14 billion in 2018 to $12.11 billion by 2026.
+Analysts at Gartner anticipate that by 2022 more than 75% of global organizations will be running containerized apps in production, up from fewer than 30% today.
+According to Data Bridge Market Research, this uptick will drive the global app performance monitoring market from $5.14 billion in 2018 to $12.11 billion by 2026.

 That’s no doubt music to the ears of Karthik Rau, previously VP of product management and worldwide marketing at VMware and VP of products and R&D at Delphix.
-He’s the CEO of San Mateo, California-based SignalFx (previously SignalFuse), a provider of real-time cloud monitoring services for infrastructure and applications that today announced that it’s raised $75 million in series E financing, bringing its total raised to $179 million.
+He’s the CEO of San Mateo, California-based SignalFx (previously SignalFuse), the provider of real-time cloud monitoring services for infrastructure and applications that today announced it has raised $75 million in series E financing, bringing its total raised to $179 million.
 The round, which follows on the heels of a $45 million series D in May 2018, was led by Tiger Global Management and saw participation from existing investors Andreessen Horowitz, Charles River Ventures, and General Catalyst.

-Rau said the newfound funds will be used to accelerate product development and international expansion.
-Since 2015, SignalFx’s revenues have increased by a compound annual growth rate of 170 percent, and currently, the company counts among its customers brands like Acquia, Carbon Black, Cloudreach, Freecharge, HubSpot, Kayak, Rappi, Shutterfly, Square, Yelp, Amtrak, Athena Health, Lululemon, NBCUniversal, the Warehouse Group, Sunrun, Ellie Mae, Cisco, Drift, and Monster.com.
+Rau said the new funds will be used to accelerate product development and international expansion.
+Since 2015, SignalFx’s revenues have increased by a compound annual growth rate of 170%, and the company counts among its customers brands like Acquia, Carbon Black, Cloudreach, Freecharge, HubSpot, Kayak, Rappi, Shutterfly, Square, Yelp, Amtrak, Athena Health, Lululemon, NBCUniversal, the Warehouse Group, Sunrun, Ellie Mae, Cisco, Drift, and Monster.com.

 “The addition of Tiger Global Management to our team comes at an important time for SignalFx,” added Rau, who cofounded SignalFx with former Facebook software architect Phillip Liu in 2013.
 “The additional capital from this financing allows us to invest even more in our industry-leading products while also extending our go-to-market reach to more organizations around the world.”